The goal is speed. Get the thought into a bullet before it slips. Organize later.

 The Library's Tags tab shows every tag you've used, sized by frequency — click one to filter the vault down to bullets that carry it.

-/ followed by a type name/task — a tracked task with status, due date, priority./decision — for documenting a call you made./question — for something you want to come back to./event — for something that happened or is scheduled./claim and /evidence — for arguing with yourself rigorously.Different types render differently in the Library views.
+/ followed by a type name/task — a tracked task with status, due date, priority./event — for something that happened or is scheduled./note — the default plain bullet./draw — a freeform drawing canvas.Different types render differently in the Library views.

 Click a bullet's circle, or press Cmd+., to zoom in.
 That bullet becomes the new top of the page.